TriplyDB/Documentation/docs/ratt/index.md

 yarn upgrade-interactive
 ```

 This will display the list of packages for which updates are available.
 If RATT appears in this list, notice the old and new version numbers.
-These numbers are used in the next section to access the impact of upgrading.
+These numbers are used in the next section to assess the impact of upgrading.

 ### Assess the impact of upgrading